December 13, 14, 16, 18 & 20 | $475:

-This August, HB Studio is offering a strategically modified, four-day version of the Hagen Teacher’s Lab, to be offered online over Zoom.
+This December, HB Studio will offer its strategically modified version of the Hagen Teacher’s Lab, to be offered online over Zoom.

-Founded at HB Studio where Uta Hagen taught her legendary professional classes for more than 50 years, The Hagen Teacher’s Lab provides a forum for artists and educators from around the world to continue their professional development and explore and expand their understanding and experience of Hagen’s approach to acting and teaching.
-This year, it will be a virtual retreat, a coming-together to share our online teaching successes and frustrations.
+Founded at HB Studio where Uta Hagen taught her legendary professional classes for more than 50 years, The Hagen Teacher’s Lab provides a forum for artists interested in teaching and educators from around the world to continue their professional development and explore and expand their understanding and experience of Hagen’s approach to acting and teaching.
+This year, it is a virtual retreat, a coming-together to share our online teaching successes and frustrations.
 It will also be an exploration of how Hagen’s acting exercises are opportune for online and distance learning, providing a rich home-practice for the solo actor and student.

 ¨(….), I came on the idea of working by myself at home to devise corrective exercises for all of the problems I was having by exploring personal behavior under a variety of circumstances. (…) in order to lay down guidelines and give a form to the exercises, I decided first to define and then to re-create two seemingly routine minutes of life when alone at home, two minutes spent in the execution of a simple task in pursuit of normal objective.¨ – A Challenge for the Actor, Uta Hagen